VA Health Care:

 Agency Affected: Department of Veterans Affairs

-Comments: VA concurred with this recommendation, stating that it would use information from solutions developed in response to Recommendation 2 and other relevant data to reassess how key aspects of Family Caregiver Program are structured.
-In its June 2015 update on recommendation status, VA stated that the Caregiver Support Program had collaborated with VA's Health Services Research and Development to establish a Partnered Evaluation Center (PEC).
+Comments: VA concurred with this recommendation; however, in January 2017, VA reported that barriers continue to place the replacement IT system at significant risk as stated in Recommendation 1.
+In advance of the electronic solution, VA has developed manual processes to obtain and monitor key data points, allowing it to reassess policies and procedures for the Program of Comprehensive Assistance for Family Caregivers.
+In its June 2015 update, VA stated that the Caregiver Support Program had started collaborating with VA's Health Services Research and Development to establish a Partnered Evaluation Center (PEC).
 The PEC is assessing the impact of all caregiver support services in order to evaluate their effectiveness and impact on the health and well-being of veterans and caregivers.
-PEC findings will enable the Caregiver Support Program to increase overall program efficiency and identify best practices in policy and programming to ensure that services and resources provided to caregivers are effective.
+In January 2017, VA reported that the PEC's initial work had concluded and key findings had been identified.

 Recommendation: The Secretary of the Department of Veterans Affairs should direct the Undersecretary for Health to use data from the IT system, once implemented, as well as other relevant data to formally reassess how key aspects of the program are structured and to identify and implement modifications as needed to ensure that the program is functioning as envisioned so that caregivers can receive the services they need in a timely manner.